History of Guyana: The first PPP government

-The interim government

-Following the suspension of the constitution, British Guiana was governed by an interim administration consisting of a small group of conservative politicians, businessmen, and civil servants that lasted until 1957.
-Order in the colonial government masked a growing rift in the country's main political party as the personal conflict between the PPP's Jagan and Burnham widened into a bitter dispute.
-In 1955 Jagan and Burnham formed rival wings of the PPP.
-Support for each leader was largely, but not totally, along ethnic lines.
-J. P. Lachmansingh, a leading Indo-Guyanese and head of the GIWU, supported Burnham, whereas Jagan retained the loyalty of a number of leading Afro-Guyanese radicals, such as Sydney King.
-Burnham's wing of the PPP moved to the right, leaving Jagan's wing on the left, where he was regarded with considerable apprehension by Western governments and the colony's conservative business groups.
+Following this action, Britain would keep Guyana under military occupation, for seven years, with restricted civil liberties, and make Jagan a political prisoner.
+Writing in The Guardian, Gaiutra Bahadur argued that "the overthrow of Guyana's ruling party by colonial forces fomented a racial divide that continues to blight its politics", saying that there was a greater crackdown on the Afro-Guyanese than on the Indo-Guyanese, in a deliberate and successful attempt to divide the PPP.
+Then-British Prime Minister Winston Churchill said they need to do everything they could to "break the communist teeth in British Guiana".
+In 2000, American historian William Blum added that beginning in 1953, and ending in 1964, the United States and Britain made life "extremely difficult" for Jagan and his government, because he was building a society which showcased a "successful...alternative...to the capital model".
+Tactics used included disinformation, terrorism, legalism, and general strikes, all aimed at forcing him from office.

 The second PPP government

 The 1957 elections held under a new constitution demonstrated the extent of the growing ethnic division within the Guyanese electorate.
 The revised constitution provided limited self-government, primarily through the Legislative Council.
 Of the council's twenty-four delegates, fifteen were elected, six were nominated, and the remaining three were to be ex officio members from the interim administration.
-The two wings of the PPP launched vigorous campaigns, each attempting to prove that it was the legitimate heir to the original party.
+The two wings of the PPP, which had split two years prior, launched vigorous campaigns, each attempting to prove that it was the legitimate heir to the original party.
 Despite denials of such motivation, both factions made a strong appeal to their respective ethnic constituencies.

 The 1957 elections were convincingly won by Jagan's PPP faction.
 Although his group had a secure parliamentary majority, its support was drawn more and more from the Indo-Guyanese community.
 The faction's main planks were increasingly identified as Indo-Guyanese: more rice land, improved union representation in the sugar industry, and improved business opportunities and more government posts for Indo-Guyanese.

-Jagan's veto of British Guiana's participation in the West Indies Federation resulted in the complete loss of Afro-Guyanese support.
+Jagan's veto of British Guiana's participation in the West Indies Federation, favored by the British colonial authorities, caused his party to lose significant Afro-Guyanese support.
 In the late 1950s, the British Caribbean colonies had been actively negotiating establishment of a West Indies Federation.
 The PPP had pledged to work for the eventual political union of British Guiana with the Caribbean territories.
 The Indo-Guyanese, who constituted a majority in Guyana, were apprehensive of becoming part of a federation in which they would be outnumbered by people of African descent.
-Jagan's veto of the federation caused his party to lose all significant Afro-Guyanese support.